cbjoerke/local_news_norway/README.md

 # Local news
-Fetches updates from local newspapers in Østfold, Norway and sends to Slack channel.
+Fetches updates from local newspapers in the counties Østfold, Oslo, Akershus and Buskerud in Norway and sends to Slack channel.